 Animal products tend to contain high levels of protein; beef, chicken and fish are all excellent sources along with milk, yoghurt, eggs and cheese.
 Nuts and seeds such as almonds and peanuts are also potent sources, although they tend to be high in calories.

 Many health-conscious dieters or fitness enthusiasts turn to high-protein meal replacement products for a calorie-controlled, convenient source of protein.
-Our Exante shakes, bars and soups all contain over 27g of protein.
+All Exante products contain over 27g of protein.
 In comparison, you would need to consume 300g of pecan nuts to gain the same amount of protein, at a cost over 2000 calories and 216g of fat!